Skip to content

 _observers Set[Callable]

-Set of observer functions
+Set of observer functions to notify on change

 Class Attributes